 The term Cloud Data refers to data stored offsite within the Datto Cloud.
-Data replicates to the cloud to provide redundancy in the event that the physical Datto device is damaged or unreachable.
+Data replicates to the cloud to provide redundancy if the physical Datto appliance is damaged or unreachable.
 If a disaster occurs, you can use the cloud data to restore to a hypervisor, virtual host, or a new physical machine.

-Deleting cloud data is commonly done when the data is no longer needed, such as when a Datto Partner takes the Datto device out of service or repurposes it.
+Cloud data deletion is commonly done when the data is no longer needed, such as when a Datto partner takes the Datto device out of service or repurposes it.
 You can also delete cloud data if the size of one or more recovery points is causing billing tier overages, or if you've identified ransomware in a recovery point and need to remove the backup containing the infected data.

 Deleting all cloud data